ASNA/ASNA.AmyuniPDF/README.md

 * __LicenseCode__ Populated from the `AmyuniDriverInfo.XML` file.
 * __OutputPath__ Provided at runtime.
 * __OutputFileName__ This is a short, randomly-generated file name without the `.pdf` extension&mdash;it gets added later.
 This file is generated with the `System.IO.Path.GetRandomFileName()` method.
 Beyond providing the core part of the PDF file name this is also the name of the entry in the Windows print spooler.

+The `LicenseCompany` and `LicenseCode` properties are used in the `EnablePrinter()` method call in the `Manager` class's `StartDriver()` method, as shown below.

+	ReturnCode = AmyuniPDF.EnablePrinter(DriverInfo.LicenseCompany,DriverInfo.LicenseCode)

+In discussions with Amyuni tech support, I learned for IP-based licensing schemes this call isn't necessary.
+It isn't hurting anything but it isn't necessary.
+I left the call in because some licensing schemes may require it.
+It is true that if it isn't necessary then the XML document has more info in it than it needs.
+I considered ejecting the entire XML-based configuration part of this class library.
+However, you need to get the PrinterName somewhere and the XML file provides a way of fetching that value for both Windows and ASP.NET apps.

 #### Referencing the Amyuni ActiveX COM object